usdoj-crt/beta-ada/_pages/_resources/title-iii-manual.md

 ILLUSTRATION 2: A person who can walk for 10 miles continuously is not substantially limited in walking merely because, on the eleventh mile, he or she begins to experience pain, because most people would not be able to walk eleven miles without experiencing some discomfort.

-{% details Are &quot;temporary&quot; mental or physical impairments covered by title III? %}
+#### Are &quot;temporary&quot; mental or physical impairments covered by title III?
 Yes, if the
 impairment substantially limits a major life activity.
 The issue of whether a temporary impairment is significant enough to be a disability must be resolved on a case-by-case basis, taking into consideration both the duration (or expected duration) of the impairment and the extent to which it actually limits a major life activity of the affected individual.
-{% enddetails %}

 ILLUSTRATION: During a house fire, M received burns affecting his hands and arms.
 While it is expected that, with treatment, M will eventually recover full use of